Harlem: Crime trends

-Statistics from 1940 show about 100 murders per year in Harlem, "but rape is very rare".
+Statistics from 1940 show about 100 murders per year in Harlem, "but rape is very rare."
 By 1950, many whites had left Harlem and by 1960, much of the black middle class had departed.
 At the same time, control of organized crime shifted from Italian syndicates to local black, Puerto Rican, and Cuban groups that were somewhat less formally organized.
-At the time of the 1964 riots, the drug addiction rate in Harlem was ten times higher than the New York City average, and twelve times higher than the United States as a whole.
+At the time of the 1964 Harlem riot, the drug addiction rate in Harlem was ten times higher than the New York City average, and twelve times higher than the United States as a whole.
 Of the 30,000 drug addicts then estimated to live in New York City, 15,000 to 20,000 lived in Harlem.
 Property crime was pervasive, and the murder rate was six times higher than New York's average.
 Half of the children in Harlem grew up with one parent, or none, and lack of supervision contributed to juvenile delinquency; between 1953 and 1962, the crime rate among young people increased throughout New York City, but was consistently 50% higher in Harlem than in New York City as a whole.

 Injecting heroin grew in popularity in Harlem through the 1950s and 1960s, though the use of this drug then leveled off.
 In the 1980s, use of crack cocaine became widespread, which produced collateral crime as addicts stole to finance their purchasing of additional drugs, and as dealers fought for the right to sell in particular regions, or over deals gone bad.

 With the end of the "crack wars" in the mid-1990s, and with the initiation of aggressive policing under mayors David Dinkins and his successor Rudy Giuliani, crime in Harlem plummeted.
 Compared to in 1981, when 6,500 robberies were reported in Harlem, reports of robberies dropped to 4,800 in 1990; to 1,700 in 2000; and to 1,100 in 2010.
 Within the 28th and 32nd precincts, there have been similar changes in all categories of crimes tracked by the NYPD.

 Despite reductions versus historic highs, Harlem continues to have a high rate of violent crime and one of the highest rates of violent crime in New York City.
 This crime is largely correlated with high concentrations of poverty.
-Illicit activities such as theft, robbery, drug trafficking, prostitution are prevalent.
+Illicit activities such as theft, robbery, drug trafficking, and prostitution are prevalent.
 Criminal organizations like street gangs are responsible for many of the murders and shootings in the neighborhood.